msmsadegh/Cell-Counting-Cell-Segmentation/Readme.md

-Cellpose
-Report:
+**Cellpose Report:**

 #### Steps:

-0) Handle the error about generating HTML and write it to PDF.
+0) Handle the error related to generating HTML and save it as a PDF.
-1) Try to run the previous code and create a model based on the previous dataset
+1) Attempt to execute the previous code and create a model based on the previous dataset.
-2) Commit and Push the codes to GitHub in a new organization and new branches
+2) Commit and push the codes to GitHub in a new organization and new branches.
-3) Upload the new dataset for the test section and try to measure the model on a new data set
+3) Upload the new dataset.
+4) Perform some preprocessing steps on the new dataset:
+   1) Organize the dataset into three separate parts.
+      1) Parvalabumin Positive Interneurons (Green Cells) => pv_ab
+      2) Neuron Nuclei (Orange Tiny Spots) => nuclei
+      3) GABAergic Cells (Red Cells) => gabaergic
+   2) Define channels for each one.
+   3) Generate masks for each category.
+   4) With an 80% split for training and a 20% split for testing, separate each of the three.

 #### Results:

-1) First try and first result with just 3 images:
+1) Initial attempt and the first result with just three images:
+2)
 |   | Image           | Prediction v.
 GT IoU | FP | TP | FN | Precision | Recall | Accuracy | F1 |
 |---|------------------|------------------------|----|----|----|-----------|--------|----------|----|
 | 0 | cb13cb5f85.png   | 0                      | 0  | 0  | 2  | 0         | 0      | 0        | 0  |